-&lt;sup>119 Mining Contest Opinion p.
-11 and 211, and Mining Claims at Rock Mesa, Earthwatch Oregon, December 1976.
-Service replied that it was still waiting for the completion of the patenting process so that there could be further negotiations for the then patented claims prior to the preparation of an EIS.
-It further noted that it had not received a copy of the company's application to patent the claims from the BLM but that it would file for a validity determination with the BLM shortly.
+119 Mining Contest Opinion, 11 and 211, and "Mining Claims at Rock Mesa," Earthwatch Oregon, December 1976. application to patent the claims from the BLM but that it would file for a validity determination with the BLM shortly.
 Congressman Jim Weaver met with the Chief of the Forest Service, John McGuire and was told that a mining contest would soon be filed and that expanded mineral entries will be prohibited.
 Weaver went on to say that such action was "a positive step toward settlement" and he hoped "the result will ensure that no mining will disturb the natural environment of Rock Mesa."
 The complaint to initiate the mining contest was finally filed August 25, 1977, sixteen (16) years since the claims were first located in 1961.
-The Mining Contest - Finally - Let's Get Ready to Rumble Now that the official administrative mining contest was filed there was finally a possibility that the validity of the claims could be determined and the dispute between the mining company, Forest Service and conservationists expeditiously settled.
+121 The Mining Contest-Finally-Let's Get Ready to Rumble Now that the official administrative mining contest was filed there was finally a possibility that the validity of the claims could be determined and the dispute between the mining company, Forest Service and conservationists expeditiously settled.
 Until the validity of the claims was settled, Congress could not negotiate or compensate the mining company for the value of the valid claims, if any.
 But like everything else in this story, even this did not come easily or quickly.
-At a pre-hearing conference in June 1978, the conservationists 122 filed a motion to intervene as full parties to the contest.
-Despite conservation group interventions in many other types administrative and court proceedings, the Judge denied their motion and would only permit them to participate as amicus curiae (Friends of the Court).
+At a pre-hearing conference in June 1978, the conservationists122 filed a motion to intervene in the contest as full parties.
+Despite conservation group interventions in many other types of administrative and court proceedings, the Judge denied their motion and would only permit them to participate as amicus curiae (Friends of the Court).
 While this permitted them to participate in a limited way it denied them the right to participate as full parties, including the right to present witnesses, cross examine other witnesses, appeal an adverse decision or most importantly participate in any settlement of the case.
 On appeal, the Interior Board of Land Appeals upheld the denial (37 IBLA 153, October 1978) and the conservationists decided to appeal this decision in Federal Court.
 Meanwhile the Judge held ten (10) days of hearings in Portland in October and November 1978 where the conservationists participated as amicus curiae under protest.
 The Forest Service and Pumice Company presented extensive and detailed evidence at the hearings.
-Conservationists were finally permitted to intervene as full parties in May 1979, (Wilderness Society, et. al. v.
+Conservationists were finally permitted to intervene as full parties in May 1979 (Wilderness Society, et. al. v.
 Andrus, Civil No. 79-0296 (DDC.
 May 30, 1979).
 They declined the opportunity to request reopening the hearing but did file briefs along with the other parties to conclude the contest proceedings in April 1980.
-The Administrative Law Judge, Harvey C. Sweitzer, issued his decision on September 29, 1981 exactly twenty (20) years after the mining claims were filed.
-It is very comprehensive 230 - page decision that addresses all the factual and legal issues needed to determine which claims were valid under the Mining Act of 1872.
-The primary issues raised about the validity of the claims involved was whether they were properly located, marked and surveyed, and whether there was a profitable mineral discovery.
-These issues had been present and raised to the Forest Service . .

-&lt;sup>120 Mining in Rock Mesa, Earthwatch Oregon, February 1977.
+The Administrative Law Judge, Harvey C. Sweitzer, issued his decision on September 29, 1981, exactly twenty years after the mining claims were filed.
+It is very comprehensive: a 230-page decision that addresses all the factual and legal issues needed to determine which claims were valid under the General Mining Act of 1872.
+The primary issues raised about the validity of the claims were whether they were properly located, marked and surveyed, and whether there was a profitable mineral discovery.
+123 • 120 "Mining in Rock Mesa," Earthwatch Oregon, February 1977.

-&lt;sup>121 BLM Challenges U.S. Pumice Claims, Earthwatch Oregon, October 1977.
+121 "BLM Challenges U.S. Pumice Claims," Earthwatch Oregon, October 1977.

-&lt;sup>122 The twelve (12) intervenors were: The Wilderness Society, McKenzie Flyfishers, Obsidians, Friends of the Three Sisters, Oakridge Audubon Society, McKenzie Guardians, Federation of Western Outdoor Clubs, Sierra Club, Northwest Environmental Defense Center, Oregon Student Public Interest Research Group (OSPIRG), Survival Center and Oregon Environmental Council (OEC). &lt;sup>123 Mining Contest Opinion, pp. 11-15.
+122 The twelve intervenors were: The Wilderness Society, McKenzie Flyfishers, Obsidians, Friends of the Three Sisters, Oakridge Audubon Society, McKenzie Guardians, Federation of Western Outdoor Clubs, Sierra Club, Northwest Environmental Defense Center, Oregon Student Public Interest Research Group (OSPIRG), Survival Center and Oregon Environmental Council (OEC).
+123 Mining Contest Opinion, 11-15.